Divorce in New Jersey

 In many cases, one spouse may be ordered to provide temporary or permanent spousal support to the other.
 A judge will determine alimony requirements based on the standard of living during the marriage; each spouse’s earning capacity, education, and employability; non-monetary contributions to the marriage, such as caring for children; and how long it would take either spouse to become self-sufficient.
 Alimony orders can be changed if there is a shift in either spouse’s economic circumstances.

 New Jersey Divorce Lawyers at Lyons & Associates, P.C.
-Offer Competent, Compassionate Representation for Couples Going Through Divorce in New Jersey
+Offer Representation to Clients Going Through Divorce in New Jersey